CASA Magdalena Mora: A Familia Exploring Mexican, Chicanx, and Latinx Identities and Culture

 CASA residents are expected to spend four hours a week engaged and actively participating in theme program activities, including:

-- A yearlong (fall and spring) seminar, Chicano Latino Studies 194A/B. The seminar is a 2-unit, graded class that meets once a week for two hours.
+- A yearlong (fall and spring) seminar, Chicano Latino Studies 194A/B. The mandatory seminar is a 2-unit, graded class that meets on Wednesdays 4-6pm.
 If you’re admitted to CASA, you will be given more information about how to enroll in the class.

 - CASA weekly meetings.